ismetonursahin/ismetonursahin/README.md

 - 📫 How to reach me *ismetonursahin@gmail.com*

-- 📄 Know about my experiences [LinkedIn Profile](https://www.linkedin.com/in/ismetonursahin/)
+- 📄 Know about my experiences [begunumumniyyy](https://www.linkedin.com/in/ismetonursahin/)

 - ⚡ About me: *I'm a frontend developer who is starting to explore and improve myself.
 I have a passion for fun, social interactions, and musical instruments.
 While diving into the world of coding, I also continue to nurture my love for rhythms and melodies.*